I Was Diagnosed With Cancer At My First OB/GYN Visit & I Don’t Want Anyone Else To Go Through What I Did

 Huda Kattan, the founder of the cosmetics line Huda Beauty, had her own experiences with sexual shame.
 She remembers feeling embarrassed about telling her conservative Iraqi American mother that she was pregnant — even though she was a married adult.
 “I felt so ashamed.
 She obviously knew I was married to my husband, knew I was having sex with him, but I just felt so uncomfortable with her knowing that,” she recalls.

 Kattan tells Refinery29 that this same shame caused her to delay getting regular screenings done at her gynecologist.
 When she finally did, she discovered she had endometriosis and PCOS.
 “It affected my health, being ashamed.
-I think there's so much of this that people deal with and they don't even realise.
-They internalise it, and it's really not healthy,” Kattan says.
+I think there's so much of this that people deal with and they don't even realize.
+They internalize it, and it's really not healthy,” Kattan says.

 Despite Kattan’s personal history, she never considered entering the feminine wellness space.
 It wasn’t until Abbass, who was her employee at the time, pitched her idea for a "feminine and sexual wellness brand" to HB Angels, Kattan’s seed investment fund, that Kattan began thinking about feminine health — and opening her eyes to the shame she’d been carrying for most of her life.